 If a member of this meeting wishes to move the question, that motion must be made from the microphone.
 A motion to move the question will not be accepted from the floor.
 A motion to move the question simply indicates that at least the individual offering the motion to move the question and person making the second have heard all the debate they feel is needed.
 A seconded motion to move the question is not a debatable motion.
 At such time, all debate will cease, and a vote is taken.
 A 2/3rds majority is required for passage.
-If the motion to move the question passes, we will immediately vote on the motion which was under discussion in the hands of the meeting.
 If the motion to move the question is defeated, debate on the motion previously under discussion will resume.
 This procedure is often misunderstood but is allowed and governed under the By-Laws of the Town of Leicester.